-Nestled along Florida’s northwest coast, you’ll find Panama City Beach, a delightful coastal destination popular with families, spring breakers and nature lovers alike.
+Nestled along Florida’s northwest coast, you’ll find Panama City Beach, a delightful coastal destination popular with families, spring breakers, and nature lovers alike.
 From long walks on the soft powder-white sand to parasailing, cruising, fishing, or exploring the city on the quaint Bay Town trolley, you too will find yourself asking why it took so long to visit this charming resort town.

-We crammed in as much as we could in our few days and compiled a comprehensive guide, especially for first-time visitors, with some of our top picks for things to do in Panama City Beach in a short getaway.
+We’ve compiled a comprehensive guide, especially for first-time visitors, with some of our top picks for things to do in Panama City Beach in a short getaway.

 Read on for inspiration for making your Panama City Beach vacation as pleasant as the wind-swept breeze coming off the Gulf of Mexico.

 Please keep in mind these details are subject to change.
 Due to COVID-19, social distancing and face coverings may be required.
 Be sure to check local health officials’ safety regulations and each establishment’s website for updated information before making final plans.

 This post contains affiliate links, meaning if you buy something through one of these links, we may earn a small commission, at no extra cost to you.
 Please read our full disclosure policy for more information.